sds-team-1/scan-detection-system-utep/README.md

 ## To start, open terminal on the root foolder and run the following command to install requirements
 `pip3 install -r ./requirements.txt`

+## to start a mongo db instance do the following
+`mongod --noauth --dbpath ~/mongo/data/db`

+The directory must exists in order to run mongo with the arguments above `mkdir ~/mongon/data/db`